Documentation Index

 TRIKE

-TRIKE provides risk-based threat modeling with asset-centered authorization models:- Focuses on acceptable risk levels for different assets
+TRIKE provides risk-based threat modeling with asset-centered authorization models:

 - Drives threat enumeration by asset value and acceptable risk thresholds